 Assessment

-For each of the four taught modules comprising the Postgraduate Certificate, students must complete summative assignments of 2500-3500 words.
+For each of the four taught modules comprising the postgraduate certificate, students must complete summative assignments of 2,500 to 3,500 words.

 Fees